-She has 12 poetry collections, and her work has appeared in O Magazine and on A Prairie Home Companion and PBS News Hour, in Rattle. com and in Ted Kooser’s “American Life in Poetry,” on fences, in back alleys and on hundreds of river rocks she leaves around town.
+She has twelve poetry collections, and her work has appeared in O Magazine and on A Prairie Home Companion and PBS News Hour, in Rattle. com and in Ted Kooser’s “American Life in Poetry,” on fences, in back alleys and on hundreds of river rocks she leaves around town.
 Her poems have been used for choral works by composers Paul Fowler and Jeffrey Nytch and performed by the Ars Nova Singers.
 Her most recent collection, Hush, won the Halcyon prize and comes out in spring 2020.
 Naked for Tea was a finalist for the Able Muse Book Award.
 Other books include Even Now, The Miracle Already Happening, The Less I Hold (a finalist for the Colorado Book Award) and If You Listen (winner of the EVVY Award).
-She’s won the Fischer Prize, Rattle’s Ekphrastic Challenge (thrice), the Dwell Press Solstice Prize, the Writer’s Studio Literary Contest (twice), The Blackberry Peach Prize, and has been nominated three times for a Pushcart Prize.
+She’s won the Fischer Prize, Rattle’s Ekphrastic Challenge (four times), the Dwell Press Solstice Prize, the Writer’s Studio Literary Contest (twice), The Blackberry Peach Prize, and has been nominated three times for a Pushcart Prize.

 Since 1994, she’s been singing with Telluride’s 8-member female acapella group Heartbeat, performing jazz, folk, bluegrass and pop songs around the Four Corners region.
 She also sings nightly while making dinner.

 Favorite activities: Trail running, Nordic skiing, recovering from trail running, camping, baking, knitting, reading, gardening.
 She’s been an organic fruit grower, a newspaper and magazine editor, and a parent educator for Parents as Teachers.
 She’s now writing a novel.

 She earned her MA in English Language & Linguistics at UW-Madison.
 One-word mantra: Adjust.
 Three-word mantra: I’m still learning. www.wordwoman.com